motion/orbit/projects/blog/src/pages/update-one/index.md

 We wanted to focus on building a better knowledge tool, but it was clear having Orbit in the cloud or on-prem would force us to build a good sales team rather than focus on an already-difficult-enough product.

-The solution we eventually came to allows us to solve this tension.
-We came to a realization: today's computers are powerful and NLP orders of magnitude faster/easier than years ago.
+The solution we eventually came to allows us to undo this tension.
+It was a realization: today's computers are powerful and NLP orders of magnitude faster/easier than years ago.
 If we could do it all on your device, we'd be able to give users complete privacy and avoid any on-premise install.

 <div class="graphic">
   <div style="margin: auto;  max-width: 100vw;">